 - Nurse as soon as possible: It’s possible to breastfeed immediately after birth in the recovery room, if your OBGYN used a regional anesthetic (epidural).
 Ideally, your baby should be first nursed within the first few hours after birth.
 This timing prevents them from having difficulties breastfeeding and prevents engorgement.
 Your little one also gets to enjoy the benefits of the early milk- colostrum, which is rich in antibodies.
 You will likely still be under the effects of the epidural and won’t feel any discomfort yet.

-- If breastfeeding must be postponed: If your cesarean section is performed under general anesthesia, or your little one has any medical issue that requires him/her to be under medical observation/treatment, you will have to postpone breastfeeding.
+- If breastfeeding must be postponed: If your C-section is performed under general anesthesia, or your little one has any medical issue that requires them to be under medical observation/treatment, you will have to postpone breastfeeding.
 If possible, you should still express your colostrum to feed to your baby until you can nurse together normally.

 - Feed regularly: Having a C-section can be draining but your baby should be fed regularly, at least every 2-3 hours.
 This schedule prevents engorgement and promotes mother-child bonding.
 It also results in greater milk production later on.